| Title: | Global Triangular and Penta-Hexagonal Grids Based on Tessellated Icosahedra |

 ( |

-An object of class standardGeneric
+An object of class standardGeneric of length 1.

 The function returns subsets of the grid pertaining to the specified faces that can be used for additional operations (e.g. plotting).